 Fear Gives You Confidence

 People earn bragging rights by jumping out of airplanes, climbing mountains, and riding roller coasters with names like “The Intimidator.”
 And if that’s not enough for extreme adrenaline junkies, there are even companies now that let you plan and pay for your own kidnapping.
 (No, thank you!)
 Besides the neurochemical high accompanying such thrills, forging through a scary experience makes us feel resourceful, successful, and confident and gives our self-esteem a boost.
 There’s great satisfaction and a sense of accomplishment in being able to say that you conquered and mastered something that was threatening – even if it’s nothing more than the relief of having made it through the event and it being over.

 Fear also takes the focus off your worries and is a release from your real-life anxieties.
 If all your focus is on the zombie lurking around the corner, you’re not stressing over that deadline at work or the credit card balance.
 Fear jerks you right into the present moment and everything else falls away.

 It’s all about triggering your fight-or-flight response and getting the chemical rush, but in a completely safe space.
 Haunted houses have gotten really good at this and have gone high-tech.
 Many deliver a startle scare by triggering one of your senses with different sounds, air blasts, and even smells which sets off your fear response, but your brain soon realizes that these are not real threats and immediately starts laughing and smiling.

 Take a look at these pictures of people snapped at the scariest moment of a haunted house, The Nightmares Fear Factory in Canada, which claims to be the scariest haunted house attraction in the world.
-I know in this case, their fear sure was funny for me!
+I know, in this case, their fear sure was funny to me!